kubernetes/enhancements/keps/sig-api-machinery/5000-api-linting-crd-schema-tooling/README.md

 On the other hand, typical linter implementations do not provide the ability to compare two versions of a file, and identify changes that may break users.
 Some CRD authors are also known to have used tools like `yaml-patch` to make changes to CRDs post generation.

-Capturing breaking changes (such as tightening constraints on a field) requires comparing the CRD schemas old and new state, in the form of YAML.
+Capturing breaking changes (such as tightening constraints on a field) requires comparing the CRD schemas old and new state.

 These two types of checks create a divide or static and transitional analysis, and are best served by two separate tools.
 The linter will focus on all checks that do not need to inspect transitions, and the CRD schema change validation will focus on all checks that do need to inspect transitions.